gebbber/useTranslate/README.md

 ## More Sophisticated Uses

-The `<Localize>` component takes the provided list of available languages (via '`avail`' prop), and uses the `accept-language` package to choose the most appropriate of the listed languages.
-The language is selected immediately for the entire app context, based on the language list provided&mdash;**it is not re-selected for each translated message based on available translations.**
+The `<Localize>` component takes the provided list of available languages (via `avail` prop), and uses the `accept-language` package to choose the most appropriate of the listed languages.
+The language is selected by the `<Localize>` component based on the language list provided, it is not re-selected at the time of translation to choose the best language for each component.

-You can provide the user's preferred language to `<Localize>` using the '`lang`' prop.
-Such a string could be from the 'Accept-Language' HTTP header whcih could be sent back from the server, or could be stored on a user's profile, or an individual language tag selected from a drop-down box, etc.  It does need to be a BCP 47 compliant language tag, with the `-` not removed.
-Shown hard-coded to `en-US` here, for clarity:
+Although `<Localize>` defaults to the browser language setting, you can (and should) allow the user to select an interface language, and you can provide it to `<Localize>` using the `lang` prop.
+The value provided to `lang` can be a language tag, or a series of language tags as would be provided by the 'Accept-Language' HTTP header thatcould be sent back from the server.
+(Not all users are in their own countries and on their own computers, so it's better to provide them with a UI component or similar to select their language.)
+The value does need to be a BCP 47 compliant language tag, with the `-` **not** removed.
+The value of `lang` is shown hard-coded to `en-US` here, for clarity:

 ```javascript
 return (